 ‘Can supplements help?’

 I’d say I’m a healthy person; I exercise at least three times a week and eat a prominently vegan diet.
 I know I haven’t replaced meat, fish and dairy with other sources of protein and vitamins but, despite the best intentions, I never seem to have the time.

 I’ll buy a new ‘super powder’ to add to my morning smoothie or seeds to sprinkle on a soup of salad, but that’s the extent of it.
 Saying I’m not much of a ‘foodie’ is an understatement so, inevitably, when life gets busy, I just revert to the quick and easy meals I know.
 Though I feel OK, I’m interested to know what Healthspan recommends — and excited to see whether it helps.

-You can follow the adventures of our intrepid trio in next month’s issue.
+You can follow the adventures of our intrepid trio in next month’s issue or read the results here.
 The app is available to download now from Google Play and the App Store.